balancer/code-review/rate-providers/stERNRateProvider.md

 ### Common Manipulation Vectors
 - [x] The Rate Provider is susceptible to donation attacks.
     - It is possible to manipulate the exchange rate rate via a donation attack.
 The workflow would be as follows:
         - Send ERN token to the strategy before a `harvest` call.
-During the execution of `harvest` the balance Of the `want` token (ERN) is being read and used as a parameter for `roi` reporting on the `ReaperVaultV2`.
+During the execution of `harvest` the balance of the `want` token (ERN) is being read and used as a parameter for `roi` reporting on the `ReaperVaultV2`.

 ## Additional Findings
 To save time, we do not bother pointing out low-severity/informational issues or gas optimizations (unless the gas usage is particularly egregious).
 Instead, we focus only on high- and medium-severity findings which materially impact the contract's functionality and could harm users.